vvangfaye/HoliTracer/README.md

 ## Contact
 If you have any questions about it, please let me know.
 (Create an 🐛 issue or 📧 email: wangfaye@whu.edu.cn)

+We are developing a unified vectorization framework for remote sensing imagery in [EarthVec](https://github.com/vvangfaye/EarthVec), and we are happy to collaborate with you.